MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/api-get-incident.md

 ## Response

-If successful, this method returns 200 OK, and the incident entity in the response body.
+If successful, this method returns `200 OK`, and the incident entity in the response body.
-If incident with the specified id wasn't found - 404 Not Found.
+If incident with the specified ID wasn't found - 404 Not Found.

 ## Example